camloken/_tag.js/README.md

 # _tag.js
 A lightweight tool for creating, and wrapping html elements.
 Create data-rich components and templates with ease.
 It is especially useful when repeating large data sets and was build for speed.
-The _tag( ) function returns a document fragment which you can append to any HTML element.

 ### Basic Usage
 The _tag( ) function takes 3 parameters, for example _tag( element, content, attributes ).
 The content and attributes parameters are optional.
 The content parameter can be a string, number, variable, expession, array or even an other _tag ( more on that later ).